 J. Clinton Rivers serves as Chief Operating Officer.
 Prior to being named Chief Operating Officer in October 2004, Mr. Rivers served as Executive Vice President of Prepared Food Operations from November 2002 to October 2004.
-Mr. Rivers was the Senior Vice President of Prepared Foods Operations from 1999 to November 2002, and was the Vice President of Prepared Foods Operations from 1999, he served as Plant Manager of the Mount Pleasant, Texas Production Facility.
+Mr. Rivers was the Senior Vice President of Prepared Foods Operations from 1999 to November 2002, and was the Vice President of Prepared Foods Operations from 1992 to 1999.
+From 1989 to 1992, he served as Plant Manager of the Mount Pleasant, Texas Production Facility.
 Mr. Rivers joined Pilgrim's Pride in 1986 as the Quality Assurance Manager, and also held positions at Perdue Farms and Golden West Foods.